nasmith/NLP-winter22/about.md

 - [Assignment 8](assets/docs/A8.pdf)  is designed to advance your understanding of structured problems in NLP that deal with segmentation, trees, and logical forms.
 - [Assignment 9](assets/docs/A9.pdf) is designed to give you more practical hands-on experience with sequence-to-sequence methods.

+Solving extra credit problems in an assignment increases your grade for that particular assignment.

 ### Project

 Details on the projects for CSE 447 and CSE 517 are given in the instructions documents below.
 Project deliverables must be turned in on time; there will be zero credit for late submissions.  **Project deadlines are shown on the [course calendar](../calendar).**